 As you browse, you can create PDFs out of web pages; you can also create PDF files from scratch.
 The app can convert PDFs into other files like images, text, and HTML files.
 In addition, you can sign PDF forms and submit them via Email, FTP, or HTTP.

 While editing PDFs using Foxit Editor, you can insert hyperlinks, images, audio, and videos.
 You can edit the PDF’s properties, reorder the pages, and optimize the size.
 Also, you can protect PDFs using passwords, redaction, and MS Information Protection.

 Apple Books is the default PDF reader for Apple devices and it’s undoubtedly one of the best you can use on your iPad.
 It’s not just a PDF reader but a library of eBooks and audiobooks.

-You can save PDFs to the Apple Books app using the Send To feature; it doesn’t matter where you download the PDFs from.
-The app arranges all saved PDFs in your library and you can group them into different collections.
+You can save PDF files to the Apple Books app using the Send To feature; it doesn’t matter where you download the PDFs from.
+The app arranges all saved PDF files in your library and you can group them into different collections.